X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA19particleengine.md

 We can make the particles fade away by reducing their color strength, remembering that the colors of our particles are all added together and then added to the scene.
 Now, before this is being done we will decrease their color values, by multiplying them with a value smaller than 1, between 1 and 0.

-At the beginning of a particle's life we will multiply its colors by the modulation color (1,1,1,1) white, then when it is halfway through, we will multiply it by color (0.5, 0.5, 0.5, 0.5) and at the very end we will multiply it by color (0,0,0,0), which makes sure the effect has absolutely zero effect in the final screen.
+At the beginning of a particle's life, we will multiply its colors by the modulation color (1,1,1,1) white, then when it is halfway through, we will multiply it by color (0.5, 0.5, 0.5, 0.5) and at the very end we will multiply it by color (0,0,0,0), which makes sure the effect has absolutely zero effect in the final screen.

 For this, we need to find this value that starts at 1 and ends at 0, which is easy to find since we already have a time value that starts at 0 and ends at 1: